hhu-stups/prob2_kernel/README.md

 The sourcecode of the current ProB2 Java API release is located at https://gitlab.cs.uni-duesseldorf.de/stups/prob/prob2_kernel and mirrored to https://github.com/hhu-stups/prob2_kernel

-**Note:** The Gradle build files have been moved recently from the "de.prob2.kernel" subdirectory into the repository root.
-You may need to update your scripts or IDE projects.

 The project is intended for internal usage, do not rely on any of the features or interfaces in this project.

 This repository only contains the Kernel of ProB 2.0.